gcalderone/SortMerge.jl/README.md

-## The `signdist` function
+## The `signdiff` function

-The sort order of input arrays and the hints to optimize the join are provided by the `signdist` function, which in the default implementation is simply:
+The sort order of input arrays and the hints to optimize the join are provided by the `signdiff` function, which in the default implementation is simply:
 ```
-function signdist(vec1, vec2, i1, i2)
+function signdiff(vec1, vec2, i1, i2)
     return sign(vec1[i1] - vec2[i2])
 end
 ```
-i.e. it returns the *sign* of the *distance* between the `i1`-th element in the `vec1` vector and the the `i2`-th element in the `vec2` vector.
+i.e. it returns the *sign* of the *difference* between the `i1`-th element in the `vec1` vector and the the `i2`-th element in the `vec2` vector.
 This function works perfectly when the data to be matched are numbers stored in unidimensional arrays.
-However, the user may provide customized version of the `signdist` function, to handle **any** type of data, including multidimensional arrays, [dataframes](https://github.com/JuliaData/DataFrames.jl), user defined types etc.  In the following sections we will show two examples.
+However, the user may provide customized version of the `signdiff` function, to handle **any** type of data, including multidimensional arrays, [dataframes](https://github.com/JuliaData/DataFrames.jl), user defined types etc.  In the following sections we will show two examples.

-The `signdist` function, both the default one or the customized ones, must accept at least four arguments:
+The `signdiff` function, both the default one or the customized ones, must accept at least four arguments:
 - the first *container*;
 - the second *container*;
 - the index in the first container of the element to be compared;
 - the index in the second container of the element to be compared;

-If the `signdist` function accepts more than 4 arguments, they must be passed as arguments to the main `sortdist` function.
+If the `signdiff` function accepts more than 4 arguments, they must be passed as arguments to the main `sortdist` function.

 The return value must be as follows:
 - **0**: the two elements match, and their index will be added to the output `match1` and `match2` vectors;